-Chapter 6: Ethics, Safety and Security - finally, as a separate section, we identify solutions for conducting ethics, safety and security aspects from a project management perspective.
+Chapter 5: Communication Protocols - this chapter presents the communication protocols conducting ethics, safety and security aspects from a project management perspective.
 This chapter gathers information about data protection and intellectual property rights (IPR), for example.
 Moreover, this chapter focuses on providing clear safety steps based on the safety issues in project management and security aspects when implementing projects in unsafe areas.